A Message from The Principal

 We invite you to enrol your child as soon as possible.
 Please feel free to phone us or call in if you have any questions.

 Ka kite ano,

-Fours on Friday @ Waiouru School
+Fours @ Waiouru School

 Our school policy is that children on site must be accompanied by an adult unless they are enrolled at school.
-During our Fours on Friday sessions parents / caregivers will be more than welcome to stay in the classroom and help out or, enjoy a peaceful coffee in the staffroom.
+During our Fours sessions parents / caregivers will be more than welcome to stay in the classroom and help out or, enjoy a peaceful coffee in the staffroom.

 As your child gets closer to their school start date we can arrange more visits at times that suit you best.
 When you enrol a child for the first time in New Zealand it is a legal requirement to supply a copy of the child’s birth certificate.
 No child is able to start school before the age of 5.

 If you’d like further information about Fours on Fridays or transitioning your child to school please email firstname.lastname@example.org or call Kerry at the office – 06 3876860.